High Risk

 What Makes Your Business High Volume?

-Now, either way, you are processing a higher volume of payments through your business’s online payment gateway or virtual payment terminal.
-While the monthly amount processed depends on the industry type, it is most often above the tens of thousands each month.
+Either way, these high payment volumes are processed via your business’s online payment gateway or virtual terminal.
+While the exact monthly amount will depend on the specific industry type, the average number is often upwards of tens of thousands per month.

 Common High Volume Single-Transaction Businesses